 • Once you have selected a contractor you are happy with, please sign and date and submit a copy of your quote and site assessment to the Program Administrator.

 • There is a $1,000 deposit required from program participants when you sign the Participant Agreement to ensure that you are serious about following through with the project.
 The deposit will be subtracted from your first payment.

 • The solar contractor will install solar panels on your home or building, as per the design and cost estimate.

 • When the installation is complete, the solar contractor will submit a Certificate of Completion and invoice to the Municipality.
 The Municipality pays the invoice and levies a Solar Energy Improvement Charge against your property.

 • Once a year, you will be billed for the Solar Energy Improvement Charge, including any interest accrued up to that date.
 You can pay the Charge in the same manner as taxes.

-• The fixed interest rate for your project will be determined at the time you pay the deposit and will be calculated using the current Prime lending rate plus 0.75%.
+• The fixed interest rate for your project will be determined at the time you sign the Participant Agreement and will be calculated using the current Prime lending rate plus 0.75%.
 For more information on the interest rate and payments, see Program Costs under the 'About the Program' tab.